 Bedside ultrasound is a clinical skill that every emergency physician should master.

-Erika St. James, Director of Emergency Ultrasonography, is directly involved with training emergency medicine residents in ultrasound use in the emergency department.
+Brian Monaco, director of emergency ultrasonography, is directly involved with training emergency medicine residents in ultrasound use in the emergency department.

 The first trauma ultrasound by emergency physicians in the United States was performed at Erie County Medical Center, one of the primary residency rotation sites.